vegawidget/ggvega/data-raw/examples/deploy.md

 ## Adding a new example

-TDDOD: Some words here on what goes into a new example, and how it becomes “official”.
+TDDO: Some words here on what goes into a new example, and how it becomes “official”.